IBM/tnco-package-examples/apache-demo/docs/adopt.md

     ```
     curl -v --insecure -X POST -H "Authorization: Bearer ${TNCO_TOKEN}" -H "Content-Type: application/json" https://$TNCO_URL/api/intent/adoptAssembly -d @adoptRequest.json
     ```
-7. Check the status of the adopt intent in the IBM Telco Network Cloud - Orchestration User Interface.
+7. Check the status of the adopt intent in the IBM Telco Network Cloud Manager - Orchestration User Interface.
 If the adopt API request is accepted, an HTTP 201 response is returned.
-At this point, the assembly appears in the Recent Assembly Instances view of the IBM Telco Network Cloud - Orchestration UI.
+At this point, the assembly appears in the Recent Assembly Instances view of the IBM Telco Network Cloud Manager - Orchestration UI.
 The progress of the adopt intent can be monitored by opening the assembly and selecting the Execution tab.
-The Apache assembly is successfully adopted and is under the control of IBM Telco Network Cloud - Orchestration.
+The Apache assembly is successfully adopted and is under the control of IBM Telco Network Cloud Manager - Orchestration.
 It is in the Active state.
 However, the adopt intent does not start the Apache Server and it was not started manually.

 8. Start the Apache server.
-To start the Apache server, stop and restart it in the IBM Telco Network Cloud - Orchestration UI.
+To start the Apache server, stop and restart it in the IBM Telco Network Cloud Manager - Orchestration UI.
     1. Select the apacheadopt assembly instance from Recent Assembly Instances.
     2. Click New intent, and select Make Inactive.
     3. Click New intent, and select Make Active.
     This step ensures that the Apache server starts.
 To verify it is successfully running, enter the public IP address of the adopted assembly in a browser.
 The Apache server landing page should be seen.</ul>

-   **Note:** The public IP address can be found in the properties section for the assembly when opened in the _IBM Telco Network Cloud - Orchestration_ UI.
+   **Note:** The public IP address can be found in the properties section for the assembly when opened in the _IBM Telco Network Cloud Manager - Orchestration_ UI.

-9. Finally, because the Apache assembly is now under the control of _IBM Telco Network Cloud - Orchestration_, it can be deleted from within _IBM Telco Network Cloud - Orchestration_.
+9. Finally, because the Apache assembly is now under the control of _IBM Telco Network Cloud Manager - Orchestration_, it can be deleted from the UI.
 To delete the apacheadopt assembly instance, click _New Intent_ and select Uninstall.
 The stack will be removed in OpenStack.